MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 As we assume that the ID column in SharePoint is defined with the data type as Number, the right-hand side value should be numeric variable instead of string variable.
 Otherwise, such mismatch may trigger the formula to be non-delegable.

 > [!TIP]
-> For additional information about delegation, see [Use delegation](performance-tips.md#use-delegation).
+> For more information about delegation, see [Use delegation](performance-tips.md#use-delegation).

 ### Too many dynamic lookup columns

 SharePoint supports various data types&mdash;including dynamic lookups such as *Person*, *Group*, and *Calculated*.
 If a SharePoint list defines too many dynamics columns, it takes more time to manipulate these dynamic columns within SharePoint before returning data to the client running the canvas app.

 Don't overuse dynamic lookup columns, and Person or Group type in SharePoint.
-This overuse may result in avoidable but additional overhead on the SharePoint side for manipulation of data.
+This overuse may result in avoidable and extra overhead on the SharePoint side for manipulation of data.
 For example, you can use static column to keep email aliases, or names of people instead.

 ### Picture column and Attachment